5 Mystical Destinations Where You Can Seek Answers

 The Maya have considered Chicabal Volcano and Lagoon sacred for thousands of years.
 This lagoon formed in the crater of the extinct Chicabal Volcano.
 To this day, the Maya bring flowers and candles to the lagoon for sacred ceremonies.
 One ceremony is called Pedida de la Lluvia — which literally means “Request for Rain.”
 It occurs 40 days after Easter and is meant to ensure bountiful crops.

 Lake Atitlán has a rich mythology.
 According to legend, a serpent lives in the middle of the lake, and drags boaters under the water if they get too close.
 When you gaze at Lake Atitlán at sunset, it’s hard to imagine that a lake so beautiful could be inhabited by a monster.

 Nowadays, the serpent doesn’t scare anyone away, and people flock here to swim and kayak.
 Many of the Maya villages around the lake have a hippie vibe.
 The village called San Marcos La Laguna has a healing center where visitors can try acupuncture and other holistic treatments.

 For many years, the southern Ecuadorian town of Vilcabamba had a reputation for long-lived residents.
 Eventually, researchers discovered that the original ages of the locals had been exaggerated.
 Nevertheless, the mile-high air here is especially fresh.
 Anecdotal reports suggest that there is something rejuvenating about these surroundings.

 It may not be the fountain of youth, but it’s pretty close.

 Anywhere® is a modern travel agency merging real traveler insights with the ease of online booking.
 Our team of experts design authentic, personalized vacations one trip at a time.

-5 Mystical Destinations Where You Can Seek the Answers was originally published in Anywhere.com on Medium, where people are continuing the conversation by highlighting and responding to this story.
+“5 Mystical Destinations Where You Can Seek the Answers” was originally published in Anywhere.com on Medium.